What is Goods Received Note?

 In order to understand the full process, we will briefly explain the process of purchasing material as following:

-- The request person write purchase request with detail of the material
+- The request person writes a purchase request with detail of the material and sends it to his head of department.

 - After getting approval, the letter will be sent to the Purchase department to seek the best deal.